 The Alchemilla erythropoda is self-seeding but it is easy to remove or replant the dwarf lady’s mantle so that is not a problem at all.
 The dwarf lady’s mantle is clump-forming.
 The clumps become wider slowly.
 To prevent spreading through seed, you can cut off the flowers immediately after bloom.
 This will prevent the seed forming.
 You can also cut the leaves to the ground at the same time.
 New leaves will form rapidly and also new flowers will develop.

-The dwarf lady’s mantle is perfect as groundcover, cut flower, along edges, in borders and in rock gardens and is salt tolerant.
+The dwarf lady’s mantle is perfect as groundcover, cut flower, along edges, in borders and in rock gardens and is salt and quite drought tolerant.
 The dwarf lady’s mantle tolerates sun and shadow, but prefers a moist spot in light shade.

 Attracts bees: no